zakaria230/Designreplit10/NETLIFY_DEPLOYMENT.md

-# Deploying DesignKorv to Netlify
+# Deploying DesignKorv to Netlify - No-Problems Guide

-This guide outlines the steps to deploy the DesignKorv e-commerce platform to Netlify, splitting it into a frontend (Netlify) and backend (separate service) architecture.
+This comprehensive guide will help you deploy the DesignKorv e-commerce platform to Netlify with zero deployment issues.
+Unlike the previous approach, we'll deploy **both frontend and backend on Netlify** using Netlify Functions to keep everything in one place.

 > **IMPORTANT**: Before deploying, consider clearing test data from your database to start fresh.
 Use the provided script by running:
 > ```bash